By Lauren Lamb

 Moon sees the addition of funds as a stepping stone towards his ultimate goal for the class.
 “I’d like to see the SMIF students eventually be responsible for investing $2.5 million,” he said.

 Chittenden has been surprised by the quick success of the SMIF, and hopes the fund will continue to grow.
-“But, one of the most rewarding parts of being a professor for SMIF is when I get to see that light bulb go on for a student…and I know their evolving into a exceptional professional,” Chittenden said.
+“But, one of the most rewarding parts of being a professor for SMIF is when I get to see that light bulb go on for a student…and I know they're evolving into an exceptional professional,” Chittenden said.